liujiaqiii/liujiaqiii.github.io/_pages/about.md

 [2] **Liu Jiaqi**, Xue Hanbing, Du Qianzhou, Li Yongjun.
 When LLMs help and hurt: Divergent effects of LLMs-assisted writing on the impact of research papers

 [3] **Liu Jiaqi**.
-From Structure to Scrutiny: How LLM-assisted Writing Reshapes Manuscripts and Peer Review
+From structure to scrutiny: How LLM-assisted writing reshapes manuscripts and peer review

 # 📝 Publications